N-able/AgentDeploymentPackage/README.md

 The **Custom Service Package** is an optional download available with the **Deployment Package,** which integrates with N-Central to collect and monitor information about the most recent run of the **Deployment Package.**

-***ATTENTION - The Custom Service Package is currently NOT compatible with Deployment Package 5.0.0; however, a NEW Custom Service Package is currently under development!***
+***ATTENTION - The Custom Service Package is no longer compatible with Deployment Package 5.0.0 and above***

 The **Custom Service Package** contains the following items: